Resources

 Closing Day

-11) On closing day, if you choose to be there, you’ll need several documents on hand to keep the process running smoothly.
+11) On closing day, if you choose to be there, you’ll need documents on hand to keep the process running smoothly.
 If you elect to pay for the closing costs outright, present a cashier’s check at the meeting.
-Also needed: a picture ID, a copy of the ratified sales contract, and all keys to the house, including doors, locked gates, and garage door openers.
-In many cases, the keys change hands at closing, but the swap could also happen later.
+Also needed: a picture ID, a copy of the ratified sales contract, keys to the house, including doors, locked gates, and garage door openers.
+Keys are typically exchanged at closing, although the exchange can occur at a later time.

-12) If you’ve decided to offer your buyer credit toward closing costs (also known as a seller assist or seller concession), you’ll see those negotiated numbers in the sales contract at closing.
+12) If you’ve offered your buyer credit toward closing costs (also known as a seller assist or seller concession), you’ll see those negotiated numbers in the sales contract at closing.

-13) Closing escrow means that the deal went well, and you should be on the receiving end of any profits left after closing fees and mortgage payouts.
+13) Closing escrow means the deal went well, and you will be on the receiving end of any profits left after closing fees and mortgage payouts.
 The hired escrow agent closes the account and handles the deed transfer to the new owner or lender.

 Read What to Expect When You Close on a Home for more information.